mukheshbabu/mukheshbabu/README.md

 ### About Me:
 - 🏦 I'm an Computer Science Engineering undergrad, aspiring to become a skilled software developer.
-- 🔭 I’m currently working on developing my skills in the field of Blockchain and Machine Learning/Artificial Intelligence.
+- 🔭 I’m currently working on developing my skills in the field of MERN Stack and Machine Learning/Artificial Intelligence.
 - 👯 I’m looking to collaborate on open source projects that come under the domain of my skills and the projects that can help me develop skills and learn from.
 - 🤔 I’m looking for help with spreading linux propaganda.
 - 📫 How to reach me: Above linked socials, feel free to reach me out. || <a href="mailto:mukheshyaddanapudi69@gmail.com">Mail Me!</a>